jmezzanotte/Web-Utilities/README.md

 #Usage

 navtools.js
-- Creating a dynamic submenu.
-	-Here is a quick sample of how to use this package using pure JavaScript.
+- #Creating a dynamic submenu :Here is a quick sample of how to use this package using pure JavaScript.
 Here I have just created very simple navbar with one submenu.
 We use a simple unordered list with a single nested unordered list that we will use as our submenu.

 The HTML:
 ```